AUTHTokenDAO/AIP/README.md

-# DIP - DAO Improvement Proposals
+# AIP - DAO Improvement Proposals

 _"How a bill becomes a law"_